laraadeboye/BASIC_TECH/students-postgres-database/README.md

 36. Verify and view the content of the pg_dump with the `cat` command.

+#
+    cat students.sql

+37. To rebuild the database from the pg_dump file:
+#
+    psql -U postgres < students.sql

 **Notes**
 The MAJOR variable is only being set to the first word.
 There's a default IFS variable in bash.
 IFS stands for "Internal Field Separator".
 View it with `declare -p IFS`.